flandrade/cdma-simulation/README.md

-# cdma-simulation
+# Simulation of CDMA communication system using Matlab
-Symulation of CDMA communication system using Matlab
+Simulation of CDMA communication system using Matlab